An in-depth look at the vital role of deal structuring in private markets

 3. Structuring deals through a Luxembourg securitisation company

 Frank Sarfati, Lawyer at Sarfati & Associates discussed structuring deals with Delio through a Luxembourg securitisation company.
 Frank broke down the process of how this type of structure works but highlighted that ‘compartmentalising’ is one of the most important elements of these investments.

 A compartment is created for each individual transaction/investment and each of these compartments is legally segregated, with assets held separately in each.
 Each of these compartments will not affect any other compartments in the structure and vice versa.
 It’s a very simple and flexible process and the law of securitisation in Luxembourg has been specifically designed to provide that flexibility; hence the popularity of this type of structure.

-4. Deal structuring in practice
+4. Deal structuring in private markets: What it looks like in practice

 We also heard from Douglas Hansen-Luke, Executive Chairman at Future Planet Capital, who contributed to the discussion by providing a real-world example of how his company has worked with Delio to develop a vehicle through the Luxembourg securitisation setup.
 The creation of this vehicle came as a direct response to the pandemic and has been incredibly successful for both Future Planet Capital and Barclays.